MicrosoftDocs/powerapps-docs/articles/add-list-box-drop-down-list-radio-button.md

 ### Prerequisites

-- Install [PowerApps](http://aka.ms/powerappsinstall), and sign in with your work or organization account.
-- Create a new app or open an existing app in PowerApps.
+- Create an app or open an existing app in PowerApps.
-- To familiarize yourself with configuring controls in PowerApps, step through the [configure a control](get-started-test-drive.md#configure-a-control).
+- Learn how to [configure a control](add-configure-controls.md) in PowerApps.

 ## Add a listbox